Shivaninikam925/drug-interaction-gnn/README.md

  Drug B (node) ----/

-This design focuses on relational structure rather than chemical features, which will be introduced in later versions.
+This design focuses on relational structure rather than chemical features.

 ## Training Results